burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Reduce compilation time.
 * The order in which you import modules never matters.

-The C++20 has introduced that mechanism to form a self-contained subcomponents of related functionality and called it a *module*.
+So the C++20 has introduced that mechanism to form a self-contained subcomponents of related functionality and called it a *module*.

 Before technical details, let's take a look into several critical conceptual things: